jfgmesquita/aws-cruddur/project-docs/step5.md

-# Step 5 — DynamoDB and Serverless Caching
+# DynamoDB and Serverless Caching